thetillhoff/workshop/docs/labs/lab_9/1_hands_on.md

 It tells cdk to not just build and push to AWS, but also to output the docker image to the local docker daemon.

 Note that this doesn't work for pipelines like Github Actions.
-But there are other ways to cache the docker image there as well which are not covered in this workshop.
+But there are other ways to cache the docker image there as well; but they are not covered by this workshop.

-In our `Dockerfile`, you currently have the line `FROM node:22-alpine`.
+In our `todo-service/Dockerfile`, you currently have the line `FROM node:22-alpine`.
 This means, you're pulling the node image from the docker hub.
 Docker hub is known for its rather harsh rate limiting, so it's a better practice to use the AWS public gallery for common images like node.
 Practice searching for them by trying to find the right url for the node image from the AWS ECR public gallery on your own.

-Finally, change the `FROM` line in the `Dockerfile` to `FROM public.ecr.aws/docker/library/node:22-alpine`.
+Solution: Change the `FROM` line in the `Dockerfile` to `FROM public.ecr.aws/docker/library/node:22-alpine`.
 If you are curious why we choose `-alpine` instead of any other variant, you can read a good comparison about the differences here: https://labs.iximiuz.com/tutorials/how-to-choose-nodejs-container-image.
 TL;DR: The alpine image is way smaller and therefore faster to download and start.

 ## Caching with Redis